websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

    :lines: 8-17
 ```

-The [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) lists all of the `Keyword` services and schemas, and has an interface to try out each service.
+The [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) lists all of the `Keyword` services and schemas and has an interface to try out each service.